soerjo/soerjo/README.md

 WebDeveloper - UI/UX - Fullstack
 -----------------------------

-i've been learning to code for 2 year.
 I started my career as frontend with ReactJs and Nextjs.
-Now I'm as Backend Developer with nodejs and nestjs framework.
+Now I'm as Backend Developer with nodejs - nestjs framework and Go.

 * 🌍  I'm based in indonesia, Banten, South Tangerang
 * ✉️  You can contact me at [ryohastomo@gmail.com](mailto:ryohastomo@gmail.com)